CMSantu/Frappe-UI/README.md

 To use the theme.

-1.Create a new app in Frappe-bench(If no custom app exists)
-    bench create new-app <app-name>
+1. Create a new app in Frappe-bench(If no custom app exists) bench create new-app <app-name>

 2. Install the app in your site